 - Maple syrup

-- Transfer cooked pancakes to a baking sheet or plate and keep warm in a 200-degree F (94 C) oven.
-Continue cooking until all batter is used up - about 14-16 pancakes.
+Transfer cooked pancakes to a baking sheet or plate and keep warm in a 200-degree F (94 C) oven.
+Continue cooking until all batter is used up - about 14-16 pancakes (as original recipe is written).

 *If nut-free, sub the almond milk for rice or light coconut milk.
 And sub the almond flour for additional gluten-free flour blend.